arduino/docs-content/content/micropython-course/course/01.installation/installation-tools.md

 ![Arduino Labs for MicroPython and the Installer tool](./assets/logo.png)

 Later in this chapter, we'll walk you through the installation process step by step.
-You can download the required softwares below, but if do - you please return to this page afterwards for instructions on what to do with them.
+You can download the required software below, but if you do - please return to this page afterwards for instructions on what to do with them.
 To run MicroPython code on your Arduino board, you will need:

 - [Arduino Lab for MicroPython](https://labs.arduino.cc/en/labs/micropython)